Whether you’re new to keto or you’ve been in ketosis for months, you’ve no doubt been tempted to take a cheat day. But should you?

 Get Creative and Skip the Cheat Day

 A cheat day may seem like a good idea at the moment, but there are many reasons to summon the will power and skip the cheat day.
 Whatever you’re craving, adapt the recipe, or find a keto-friendly version.
-From pizza to apple pie to breakfast sandwiches, there’s a way to satisfy a craving without cheating on keto.
+From pizza to breakfast sandwiches, there’s a way to satisfy a craving without cheating on keto.

 Never miss out on exclusive content and limited deals.